danfrost/music-lessons/docs/Roadmap.md

 This can also be used for the landing page.

 Tasks:
-[ ] Find recent historical examples where the ideas in this book would be useful.
+[#NEXT] Find recent historical examples where the ideas in this book would be useful.
 [ ] Find examples in the future where these examples would be useful [ ] Draft this chapter
 [ ] Share on social - post to blog.
 Share on LT/TT/twitter